ashleymills/ClickioConsentSDK-IOS/README.md

 -   `adStorageGranted`  — Consent for ad storage.
 -   `adUserDataGranted`  — Consent for processing user data for ads.
 -   `adPersonalizationGranted`  — Consent for ad personalization.
+-   `functionalityStorageGranted`  — Consent for functionality storage.
+-   `personalizationStorageGranted`  — Consent for personalization storage.
+-   `securityStorageGranted`  — Consent for security storage.

 # Integration with Third-Party Libraries for Google Consent Mode